Bachelor of Science in Nursing – Frequently Asked Questions

 - Spring – Sophomore year will be Spring semester and Fall semester

-- Spring Accelerated – Sophomore year will be Spring semester and Summer semester
+- Spring Fast Track – Sophomore year will be Spring semester and Summer semester

 *The Admission Committee will notify you of their decision through your Liberty University after 5pm by midnight on the third Friday in October.
 Applications received after October 1st will automatically go on the wait list if accepted.